cdapio/cdap/cdap-docs/admin-manual/source/index.rst

 - |monitoring|_ CDAP collects **logs and metrics** for all of its internal services.
   This section provides links to the relevant APIs for accessing these logs and metrics,
-  and to support for external monitoring tools.
+  and an overview of available monitoring utilities.

 .. |preferences| replace:: **Preferences and Runtime Arguments:**
 .. _preferences: operations/preferences.html